 It’s a pretty straightforward argument.
 But there’s actually a lot we can discuss here.

 Second, if you look at the publicly acknowledged definition of “vegan,” it has varied in subtle ways depending on the source and the time.
-Even the Vegan Society has changed its official definition of vegan over the years in some ways.
+Even the Vegan Society has changed its official definition of vegan over the years.

-So, based on both of these points, there is actually some wiggle room in this “argument from definition.”
-And we can actually use this question as a bit of a thought experiment to explore what veganism really means to us.
+So, based on both of these points, there is actually wiggle room in this “argument from definition.”
+And we can actually use this question as a thought experiment to explore what veganism really means to us.

 Let’s start by taking a closer look at the point that humans are animals.